John Skey Eustace: Life

 John Skey Eustace was the grandson of Colonel Lauchlin Campbell, a Scottish immigrant living at Campbell Hall, Orange County, New York.
 From 1738 to 1740 Campbell brought 83 families from Scotland to New York at his own expense on the false promise of land grants from the New York colonial governor William Cosby.
-His daughter Margaret (1733-1809) was born on Islay (Inner Hebrides) and married at a young age to Dr. John Eustace (1720-1769), a colonial physician and justice of the peace who corresponded with Laurence Stern.
+His daughter Margaret (1733-1809) was born on Islay (Inner Hebrides) and married at a young age to Dr. John Eustace (1720-1769), a colonial physician and justice of the peace who corresponded with Laurence Sterne.
 Around 1764 his father left his family and moved to Wilmington, North Carolina.
 John's sister Kitty had become Lord Dunmore’s mistress when she was still a teenager and he was governor of New York.
 On gaining his post in Virginia in 1771, Dunmore arrived with Kitty’s mother and little brother in tow.
 Eustace grew up in Norfolk, Virginia, where his mother ran a boarding house.
 She was friendly with Thomas Burke.
 Dunmore arranged for young John’s education, first with a tutor and then at the College of William & Mary.